grpc/proposal/A51-custom-backend-metrics.md

 We are not going to support this particular scenario because there is no known use cases as well as the technical difficulty.

-In the per-query metrics reporting, if the backend application adds data to the trailing metadata of each RPC, it will be sent regardless of whether the client actually needs it.
+In the per-request metrics reporting, if the backend application adds data to the trailing metadata of each RPC, it will be sent regardless of whether the client actually needs it.
 This could conceivably lead to wasted bandwidth, CPU, and memory if the backend is sending data that the client does not need, but this case should be fairly rare;